-Alex J Noble1, Venkata P Dandey^{1†}, Hui Wei^{1†}, Julia Brasch^{1,2}, Jillian Chase^{3,4}, Priyamvada Acharya^{1,5}, Yong Zi Tan^{1,2}, Zhening Zhang1, Laura Y Kim1, Giovanna Scapin^{1,6}, Micah Rapp^{1,2}, Edward T Eng1, William J Rice1, Anchi Cheng1, Carl J Negro1, Lawrence Shapiro2, Peter D Kwong5, David Jeruzalmi^{3,4,7,8}, Amedee des Georges^{3,4,8,9}, Clinton S Potter^{1,2}, Bridget Carragher^{1,2}
+Alex J. Noble, Venkata P. Dandey1,\, Hui Wei1,\, Julia Brasch, Jillian Chase, Priyamvada Acharya, Yong Zi Tan, Zhening Zhang, Laura Y. Kim, Giovanna Scapin, Micah Rapp, Edward T. Eng, William J. Rice, Anchi Cheng, Carl J. Negro, Lawrence Shapiro, Peter D. Kwong, David Jeruzalmi, Amédée des Georges, Clinton S. Potter, Bridget Carragher

-1National Resource for Automated Molecular Microscopy, Simons Electron Microscopy Center, New York Structural Biology Center, New York, United States; 2Department of Biochemistry and Molecular Biophysics, Columbia University, New York, United States; 3Department of Chemistry and Biochemistry, City College of New York, New York, United States; 4Program in Biochemistry, The Graduate Center of the City University of New York, New York, United States; 5Vaccine Research Center, National Institute of Allergy and Infectious Diseases, National Institutes of Health, Maryland, United States; 6Department of Structural Chemistry and Chemical Biotechnology, Merck & Co., Inc, New Jersey, United States; 7Program in Biology, The Graduate Center of the City University of New York, New York, United States; 8Program in Chemistry, The Graduate Center of the City University of New York, New York, United States; 9Advanced Science Research Center, The Graduate Center of the City University of New York, United States equally to this work

-For correspondence: bcarr@nysbc.org

-[†]These authors contributed
+\These authors contributed equally to this work Corresponding author

-Competing interests: The authors declare that no competing interests exist.

-Funding: See page 31

-Received: 12 December 2017 Accepted: 17 May 2018 Published: 29 May 2018

-Reviewing editor: Axel T Brunger, Stanford University Medical Center, United States
+Affiliations:

+National Resource for Automated Molecular Microscopy, Simons Electron Microscopy Center, New York Structural Biology Center, New York, United States

+Department of Biochemistry and Molecular Biophysics, Columbia University, New York, United States

+Department of Chemistry and Biochemistry, City College of New York, New York, United States

+Ph.D.
+Programs in Biochemistry, Biology, and Chemistry, The Graduate Center of the City University of New York, New York, United States

+Vaccine Research Center, National Institute of Allergy and Infectious Diseases, National Institutes of Health, Maryland, United States

+Department of Structural Chemistry and Chemical Biotechnology, Merck & Co., Inc., New Jersey, United States

+Advanced Science Research Center at the Graduate Center of the City University of New York, New York, United States

+Abstract

-© This is an open-access article, free of all copyright, and may be freely reproduced, distributed, transmitted, modified, built upon, or otherwise used by anyone for any lawful purpose.
-The work is made available under the Creative Commons CC0 public domain dedication.
-Abstract Single particle cryo-electron microscopy (cryoEM) is often performed under the assumption that particles are not adsorbed to the air-water interfaces and in thin, vitreous ice.
+Single particle cryo-electron microscopy (cryoEM) is often performed under the assumption that particles are freely floating away from the air-water interfaces and in thin, vitreous ice.
 In this study, we performed fiducial-less tomography on over 50 different cryoEM grid/sample preparations to determine the particle distribution within the ice and the overall geometry of the ice in grid holes.
-Surprisingly, by studying particles in holes in 3D from over 1000 tomograms, we have determined that the vast majority of particles (approximately 90%) are adsorbed to an airwater interface.
+Surprisingly, by studying particles in holes in 3D from over 1,000 tomograms, we have determined that the vast majority of particles (approximately 90%) are adsorbed to an air-water interface.
 The implications of this observation are wide-ranging, with potential ramifications regarding protein denaturation, conformational change, and preferred orientation.
 We also show that fiducial-less cryo-electron tomography on single particle grids may be used to determine ice thickness, optimal single particle collection areas and strategies, particle heterogeneity, and de novo models for template picking and single particle alignment.